OpenAI ChatGPT, Anthropic Claude, Google Gemini models guide

 • Cost: how much each task you give it costs

 • Reading capacity or context length: a model has a limited “reading” capacity.
-GPT 3.5 can read up to ~4K tokens which roughly equals 4-6 pages of English text.
-GPT 4 Turbo can read up to 128K tokens which is around 120 pages of English text.
+GPT-4o can read up to 128K tokens which roughly equals 100 pages of English text.
+Claude 3.5 Sonnet can read up to 200K tokens which is around 200 pages of English text.
+And Gemini 1.5 Flash can read up to 1M tokens which is around 1000 pages of English text!
 All of that in under a minute!

 • Training data cutoff: GPT models (or more broadly transformer models) are pre-trained, as the acronym PT indicates.
 This means that it will learn a certain amount of world knowledge that will stop being updated once training is finished.